Developing your speed (part 6) - Flexibility

 In the sixth of seven articles on speed development, Patrick Beith reviews a much-neglected topic regarding not only speed training but overall athletic development - flexibility.

-Most athletes (especially male athletes) will give their best effort for 95% of practice.
+Most athletes (mostly male athletes) will give their best effort for 95% of practice.
 But when it comes to stretching out after a workout or competition, they are nowhere to be found.
 In the first article, I went over why static stretching before your workout makes you slower and why dynamic activities provide more benefits.
 Remember?
 Good!
 Let us talk about stretching after training or competition.
-The best time to stretch is after intense activity when the body is warm, and the muscles have a good blood flow.
+The best time to stretch is after intense activity when the body is warm, and the muscles have good blood flow.
 It is during this time that you can expect to make your biggest gains in the range of motion and muscle flexibility.

 Practice does not end until after flexibility work is completed

 Too often, post-practice flexibility work consists of athletes sitting together in a group with outstretched legs, not stretching but having a conversation!
-These athletes have just worked hard to become better and instead of finishing the session the right way, they are only adding to poor flexibility by allowing themselves to get tight.
-Remember, poor flexibility leads to a reduced range of motion which means you reduce your stride length.
+These athletes have just worked hard to become better, and instead of finishing the session the right way, they are only adding to low flexibility by allowing themselves to get tight.
+Remember, low flexibility leads to a reduced range of motion which means you reduce your stride length.
 Additionally, chronically tight muscles lead to a greater frequency of muscle spasms, strains and pulls, most of which can be avoided by taking 5 to 10 minutes to stretch.
 In this article, we will focus on one of the four proven techniques that many athletes use to increase their flexibility - hurdle drills.

 Hurdle Mobility Drills